-Qal - Alluvium (DeForest Formation-Undifferentiated) Variable thickness of less than 1 to 5 m (3-16 ft) of very dark gray to brown, noncalcareous or calcareous, stratified silty clay loam, clay loam, loam to sandy loam alluvium and colluvium in stream valleys, on hill slopes and in closed depressions.
-May overlie Pre-Illinoian formation glacial tills, Peoria Formation loess or eolian sand, or Noah Creek Formation sand and gravel.
-Associated with low-relief modern floodplains, closed depressions, modern drainageways, or toeslope positions on the landscape.
+Qal - Alluvium (DeForest Formation-Undifferentiated) Variable thickness of less than 1 to 5 m (3-16 ft) of very dark gray to brown, noncalcareous to calcareous, stratified silty clay loam, clay loam, loam to sandy loam alluvium and colluvium in stream valleys, on hill slopes and in closed depressions.
+May overlie Pre-Illinoian formation glacial till, Peoria Formation loess or eolian sand, or Noah Creek Formation sand and gravel.
+Associated with low-relief modern floodplain, closed depressions, modern drainageways or toeslope positions on the landscape.
 Seasonal high water table and potential for frequent flooding.
-The depth to bedrock may be less than 8 m (26 ft) along portions of Sugar Creek.
+The depth to bedrock may be less than 8 m (26 ft) along portions of Sugar Creek and its tributaries.